 - When choosing which pantyhose to use, try and match it to your project.
 I don’t mean that you have to use pink pantyhose for pink items and blue for blue, but don’t use black pantyhose for white items and don’t use white for black, if that makes sense.

-- I generally use light pantyhose for light items, tan ones for medium items and black ones for brown and black items.
+- I generally use light pantyhose for light items, tan ones for medium ones, and black ones for dark items.